 - What are the staff-to-resident ratios?
 This will give you an idea of how much individual attention each resident will likely receive.

 - What are the facility’s policies on visitors?
 Some assisted living communities have strict visiting hours, while others are more flexible.
 It’s important to know what to expect in terms of visitors.

 - What kinds of activities are offered for residents?
 A good facility will offer a variety of activities and events that assisted living residents can participate in and keep them engaged and socially active.

 - What is the food like?
 Many assisted living centers offer meals as part of their service, so it’s essential to ask about the quality of the food.
 You should also inquire about any special dietary requirements that can be accommodated.

 - What security measures are in place?
-Assisted living facilities should have security measures to protect residents, such as locked doors and security cameras.
+To protect residents, assisted living facilities should have security measures, such as locked doors and security cameras.
 Be sure to ask about the facility’s security procedures.

-These questions will help you better understand what an assisted living facility offers.
-By doing your research, you can be sure that you choose the suitable facility for your needs.
+These questions will help you better understand what assisted living facilities offer.
+By researching, you can be sure you choose the suitable facility for your needs.

 How To Pay For Assisted Living At A Fraction Of The Cost